Flogger69/LVGL_WCH_TS/README.md

 LVGL 7.1; Moun River Studio v.1.40;
 This program demonstrates programing with Standart Library of RISCV microcontroler CH32V307VCT6.

-Note: Project is in maser branch.
+Note: Project is in master branch.
 The main.c file is in User directory.